 - Four gricks, and one vampire spawn.
 It is possible that the gricks could team up to kill the vampire spawn, but the spawn has been furiously slamming up against the bars of the cell and pounding on the walls, trying to get back to its master at the Pointed Pipe (LH8) and as such, the gricks are too afraid to try and get close to it.
-In turn, the spawn once bit one of them and was repulsed by the taste of its blood.
-As such, the two groups of monsters have come to an agreement of sorts. - A male drider named Uzzarl, who is trying to broker a deal to get on good terms with Raelyn in the next cell over; A cambion named Kertalla who hopes to get put in the pit with Uzzarl if only to shut his mouth; and a werebear in human form named Framp, who hasn't learned to control his shapeshifting yet, and is scared to let the others find that out, lest they realize he's not as big a threat as he seems. - A female drow named Raelyn Auvryndar who wants to get out of here and back to the Sargauth Division of House Auvryndar.
+In turn, the vampire spawn once bit one of them and was repulsed by the taste of its blood.
+As such, they have little interest in each other, making them fine cellmates. - A male drider named Uzzarl, who is trying to broker a deal to get on good terms with Raelyn in the next cell over; A cambion named Kertalla who hopes to get put in the pit with Uzzarl if only to shut his mouth; and a werebear in human form named Framp, who hasn't learned to control his shapeshifting yet, and is scared to let the others find that out, lest they realize he's not as big a threat as he seems. - A female drow named Raelyn Auvryndar who wants to get out of here and back to the Sargauth Division of House Auvryndar.
 She believes the drider might be her ticket out, and is willing to come to an agreement with him, but will deny any deal she made with Uzzarl once she's safe.
-Six other skulkers are imprisoned here (a mix of bandits and thugs) including Lilanth if Ahmaergo took her prisoner earlier in Skullport (see CT2) and Vinrak Voeld, a human spy for the Zhentarim and friend of Bosskyn Gorrb (see CP7)

-Eight Waterdhavians, most of whom are commoners, save for a few who may be nobles or guards.
+Six other skulkers are imprisoned here (a mix of bandits and thugs), and Vinrak Voeld, a human spy for the Zhentarim and friend of Bosskyn Gorrb (see CP7) - Eight Waterdhavians, most of whom are commoners, save for a few who may be nobles or guards.